haphamo/ghs/src/notes.md

+Create conditional component for gift cards for the logos

 We thank you in advance for your generosity and consideration of our animals’ needs this holiday season and as we move into the new year!

 GHS Amazon